Muzzman111/SyncScribe/README.md

    - Click "Save Preset" at the bottom of the KoboldCPP window and save the configuration in the same folder as your model.
    - This allows you to load the preset for future sessions without reconfiguring everything.

+#### Quod Libet Dual Lyrics Plugin Config

+1. **Locate the Plugin Folder**
+   - Open File Explorer and navigate to the Quod Libet plugin folder.
+It is located at this path within the Quod Libet folder:
+     ```
+     \quodlibet-4.6.0-portable\data\lib\python3.11\site-packages\quodlibet\ext\events
+     ```
+     Or, if Quod Libet is in your Downloads folder, you can paste:
+     ```
+     %userprofile%\Downloads\quodlibet-4.6.0-portable\data\lib\python3.11\site-packages\quodlibet\ext\events
+     ```

+2. **Copy the Plugin File**
+   - Copy "SynchronizedLyricsDualLanguage.py" from the quod_libet_plugin/ folder into the events folder you opened in the previous step.

+3. **Activate the Plugin**
+   - Open Quod Libet, navigate to **File > Plugins**, scroll down until you see "Synchronized Lyrics Dual Language," check the box, and close the dialog.
+   - This plugin enables you to view lyrics in both languages while listening.

 ### Known Issues

 **Error Downloading Lyrics**